 Have you ever tried to close a suitcase, but you couldn’t zip it all the way because it was too full?
 The same stands true for carriers transporting your products: their space is limited, it’ll eventually reach capacity, and somebody’s stuff will have to be left out so the truck/plane/train/shipping container can be zipped shut.

-Every carrier, no matter the shipping method, has developed packing strategies to maximize their capacity and ultimately their revenue.
+Every carrier, no matter the shipping method or shipping service, has developed packing strategies to maximize their capacity and ultimately their revenue.
 To that end, carriers also created a technique to measure volumetric weight to make the most out of lightweight items that occupy more space.

 In this article, we’ll teach you everything you need to know about volumetric weight, how it’s calculated, and best of all, how you can avoid it (or at least reduce it).